hwayne/lets-prove-leftpad/metamath/readme.md

 ## About the Proof

+The `set.mm` database already includes a section about the free monoid, where strings, i.e. words over sets, are represented as functions, and the concatenation operation is defined.
+This implementation of `leftpad` uses those concepts.

+As you will have guessed, anything between `$(` and `$)` are comments.

+The first statement in the proof file, `$[ set.mm $]` instructs to include the `set.mm` database.

+The `$c leftpad` statements declares a new constant for the `leftpad` function.

+The `df-lpad $a |- leftpad = `... statement defines the `leftpad` function.

+Then all following statements represent proofs.
+A proof generally consists of 3 parts:
+- a list of hypotheses, enclosed in `$e` ... `$.`
+- the final statement, starting after `$p`
+- the proof, between `$=` and `$.`.
 Metamath proofs include every step, no exceptions, where each step is only an application of an axiom or a previously-proved statement.
-The `set.mm` database already includes a section about the free monoid, where strings, i.e. words over sets, are represented as function, and the concatenation operation is defined.
-This implementation of `leftpad` uses those concepts.
+The proofs provided here are in a compressed format.
+The first part, in parentheses, are the axioms and theorems applied, and the second part, in all caps, tells which to apply when.

 The definition and proofs for `leftpad` are available in a readable step-by-step format on the [Metamath website](http://us.metamath.org/):
 - [`df-lpad`, the definition](https://us.metamath.org/mpeuni/df-lpad.html)